sjaakp/yii2-pluto/README.md

 ## Profile ##

 Apart from the `User` model, users can also have a Profile model.
-This can hold extra information that's intended to be public accessible: a short bio, profile photo, avatar, location and the like. **Pluto** doesn't implement a Profile model itself, but it does support it.
+This can hold extra information that's intended to be public: a short bio, profile photo, avatar, location and the like. **Pluto** doesn't implement a Profile model itself, but it does support it.

 A Profile is a standard [`ActiveRecord`](https://www.yiiframework.com/doc/api/2.0/yii-db-activerecord "Yii2")